vladbalmos/mitzasql/README.md

 # About
-MitzaSQL is a Python3 TUI MySQL client which aims to provide an easy to use console alternative to GUI clients.
+MitzaSQL is a Python3 TUI MySQL client for Linux which aims to provide an easy to use console alternative to GUI clients.
 It is not meant to be a full-fledged GUI client, it only provides a read only view of the database, though you can manipulate the data by using raw SQL queries.
 Some of the main features are:

 * Manage multiple sessions
 * View databases